 These organizations are trusted by thousands of investors in traditional markets.
 Therefore their interest in crypto adds credibility to the industry, something which digital assets have been lacking.

-Fidelity, an $2.4 Trillion titan, is breaking the ice forward for others from the corporate world by establishing an investment platform for Bitcoin and Ethereum.
+Fidelity, a $2.4 Trillion titan, is breaking the ice forward for others from the corporate world by establishing an investment platform for Bitcoin and Ethereum.

 At the same time, the New York Stock Exchange is getting ready to write their own crypto future though their subsidiary called Bakkt.
 The offer is for physically settled Bitcoin initially, but there are rumors that Ethereum contracts are in the works as well.

-There is a lot of legal ground to cover before these contract find themselves in the hand of retail investors, as the U.S. Securities and Exchange Commission has yet to give approval for any one of the investment instruments being proposed by these institutions.
+There is a lot of legal ground to cover before these contracts find themselves in the hand of retail investors, as the U.S. Securities and Exchange Commission has yet to give approval for anyone of the investment instruments being proposed by these institutions.